sergey-kruglov/http-spammer-py/README.md

 # http-spammer-py
 Async HTTP request spammer using Python

-Use the following params to set request data:
+Use the following params to configure the script:
 - URL
 - METHOD
 - REQUESTS_COUNT